 This time I got a green costume.

-It was this trip that ultimately layed the foundation for my Istanbul Shopping Guide that has been popular with dancers all over the globe as a valuable resource.
+This trip was the foundation for my Istanbul Shopping Guide that has been popular with dancers all over the globe as a valuable resource for information.

 Of course we also had to go and watch dancers!